 Prospective employees will check out your company online before you even know they exist.
 Sites like Glassdoor and Reddit give them a glimpse into your company culture, leadership, compensation practices, and more, provided by your current (or former) employees.

-When you bring jobseekers in for interviews and tours, they will scope out your offices.
+When jobseekers come in for interviews and tours, they will assess your workplace environment.
 Do your people seem happy and collaborative in their work, or stressed and harried?
 Are the people they meet with friendly and welcoming, or do they treat the interview like an imposition?
 Or worse, an inquisition?

 Team cohesion and management practices set the tone, and both can be improved through team building and professional development programs.
-Team building should also be part of your new employee orientation process, as it builds trust, creates shared experiences, and helps new employees get productive more quickly.
+Integrating team building into your new employee orientation process helps build trust, creates shared experiences, and accelerates new employees’ productivity.
+This strategy can also support employee retention by ensuring that the new employee’s first impression is a positive one.

 Again, team building and leadership development programs can help break down barriers and improve that communication.
 But in terms of enhancing employee retention, they can do much more.
 Team building programs specifically help employees feel: